MehrbodBlade/Code-Encryption/README.md

 # Lua-Encrypt

 Lua-Encrypt is a powerful Python tool designed to encrypt and decrypt Lua files using AES-256 encryption.
-This ensures that your Lua scripts remain secure, protecting them from unauthorized access and tampering.
+This ensures that your Lua scripts remain secure, protecting them from unauthorized access and tampering.(beta version )

 ## Features